Install Pystrano

 pip install pystrano

-Create or inspect a deployment config
+Create a deployment config

 By default, Pystrano reads a YAML file from this path: